Merseylink has the right to refuse to carry any person who is:

 - Occupied mobility aids such as wheelchairs, prams and strollers must be stationed in the designated area facing towards the rear of the bus with safety features applied;

-- Passengers are permitted to carry unoccupied wheelchairs, prams, strollers and scooters on any of Merseylink’s bus services provided they can be stowed away in the luggage racks.
+- Passengers are permitted to carry unoccupied wheelchairs, prams, strollers, folding scooters and folding bicycles on any of Merseylink’s bus services provided they can be stowed away in the luggage racks.

 - Except for extending the wheelchair ramp, bus operators are not expected to leave the driving seat to assist a passenger to enter or leave the bus, but they have the discretion to do so where they believe it is safe and reasonable, and where the bus is properly secured.